 Currently, many large building owners hesitate to invest in energy efficiency.
 They are deterred by longstanding market barriers, including limited information, misaligned incentives, and a lack of available capital.
 To overcome these barriers, the City Energy Project promotes energy efficiency measures with citywide benefits:

 - Economic growth and improved competitiveness, thanks to a more efficient building stock with lower energy costs and new jobs to improve local buildings;

 - A cleaner environment, due to reduced carbon pollution and less need for new energy infrastructure like power plants;

 - Smarter markets and government, who will be able to use real building-energy data to value energy efficiency and craft more targeted policies and incentives; and

 - A model of innovative and pragmatic leadership that governments around the country and the world can follow.

-The City Energy Project will empower participating cities to develop customized energy efficiency plans and will foster peer-to-peer sharing of knowledge and practice.
-Each city will receive technical and strategic assistance to design, plan, and implement a suite of solutions that advance local sustainability goals, as well as dedicated staff assistance to work onsite within each city.
+The City Energy Project empowers participating cities to develop customized energy efficiency plans and fosters peer-to-peer sharing of knowledge and practice.
+Each city receives technical and strategic assistance to design, plan, and implement a suite of solutions that advance local sustainability goals, as well as dedicated staff assistance to work onsite within each city.

 Today’s buildings are, by and large, tomorrow’s buildings: 80 percent of buildings in the cities of 2030 will be ones that already exist today.
 This means that any action we take now to curb energy use in buildings will lead to decades of saved energy, saved money, and avoided pollution for millions of Americans.